-Following consultation with the Texas Parks and Wildlife Department, Texas Commission on Environmental Quality, Texas General Land Office and federal resource agencies, NFWF has announced its intent to obligate $8.8 million from the Gulf Environmental Benefit Fund for five projects in the state of Texas.
+In November 2013, following consultation with the Texas Parks and Wildlife Department, Texas Commission on Environmental Quality, Texas General Land Office and federal resource agencies, NFWF announced its intent to obligate $8.8 million from the Gulf Environmental Benefit Fund for five projects in the state of Texas.

 The Texas projects address high priority conservation needs.
 They represent important efforts to protect and enhance natural and living resources along the vast Texas coast.